Position Number: ACA21-377

 - Develops, prepares, manages and monitors annual programmatic budgets and related grants; develops annual proposals for ongoing and one-time funding processes; directs the forecast of additional funds needed for staffing, equipment, materials, and supplies; reviews and coordinates the development, preparation and administrative oversight of all departmental contracts for external services; researches the possibility for grants from outside organizations to provide additional resources to persons with disabilities.

-- Participates in interviews and the selection of, and coordinates the onboarding, training, and evaluating of, all AARC personnel, including certificated and classified staff, temporary staff (including interpreters) and college assistants, according to established policies and procedures.
+- Participates in interviews and the selection of, and coordinates the onboarding, training, and evaluating of, all AAC personnel, including certificated and classified staff, temporary staff (including interpreters) and college assistants, according to established policies and procedures.

-- Provides leadership in the development and achievements of annual goals and objectives for AARC programs by developing, reviewing, and implementing systems, standards, programs, policies and procedures to meet legal requirements and District needs; continuously monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; assesses and monitors the distribution of work, support systems, and internal reporting relationships; identifies opportunities for improvement; directs the implementation of change.
+- Provides leadership in the development and achievements of annual goals and objectives for AAC programs by developing, reviewing, and implementing systems, standards, programs, policies and procedures to meet legal requirements and District needs; continuously monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; assesses and monitors the distribution of work, support systems, and internal reporting relationships; identifies opportunities for improvement; directs the implementation of change.

 - Maintains currency of knowledge in the field of disability services and engages in professional development activities through attendance and participation at workshops and conferences.